 Students may be admitted to approved classes on a space-available basis only during the fall or spring semesters.

 Saint Mary’s College and the University of Notre Dame maintain a cooperative program permitting undergraduate students to take courses at the neighboring institution during the fall and spring semesters.
 The co-exchange program is intended to enrich a student’s choice of electives.
 Students who are enrolled in at least 12 credits at Saint Mary's College and are in a degree program may participate in co-exchange classes.
-Students in their senior year are normally limited to two Notre Dame courses per semester and juniors and sophomores to one course per semester, assuming space is available.
-First-year students do not participate in co-exchange courses, except in unusual circumstances, and only with the approval from the Office of Academic Advising & Registrar.
+Students in their second semester senior year are normally limited to two Notre Dame courses per semester and juniors and sophomores to one course per semester, assuming space is available.
+First-year students do not participate in co-exchange courses, except in unusual circumstances, and only with the approval from the Dean of Student Academic Services.
 In addition to attending classes the two institutions share many activities in the area of academics as well as social events, choral groups and music ensembles, student organizations (including a daily newspaper and the Notre Dame marching band), and community service projects.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects the privacy of education records for all students at Saint Mary’s College.
 Education records are considered confidential and may not be released to third parties (including parents) without the written consent of the student except in specific circumstances.